GliaX/Documentation/docs/getting-started/get-a-model.md

 ---
-id: getting-a-model
+id: get-a-model
-title: Getting a model to print
+title: Get a model to print
 ---

 Slicers are a way to turn a 3D model into 2D "slices".
 You still have to start with a 3D model.
 In this short chapter, we will list some of the popular locations for getting models.
 We've copied some content directly from [Lulzbot's page on model repositories](https://www.lulzbot.com/content/3d-model-repositories).